-37.3 million Americans have diabetes—that works out to about 1 in 10 of us in the U.S., and it’s thought that as much as 20% don’t even know they have the disease.
+As of 2021, roughly 30 million Americans have been diagnosed with a form of diabetes—nearly 9% of the U.S. population—and it’s thought that as many as 1 in 5 diabetes sufferers don’t even know they have the disease.
 Diabetes is not a singular disease, but describes a group of related autoimmune disorders stemming from an inability of the body to either produce insulin or use it properly.
 The result in all cases is an excess of sugar in the bloodstream, which can lead to a variety of complications, including cardiovascular disease, kidney disease, impaired vision, edema (fluid retention in the extremities), and neuropathy (nerve damage).

 How is Diabetes Treated?